 Saint-Leger Waters was founded in 1999.
-They

-initially manufactured demineralized water and eye care solutions.
-Over the years the company progressed and obtained a Natural Health Product licence in 2012.
-Since then, it specializes in the fabrication of wound care products.
+They initially manufactured demineralized water and eye care solutions.
+Over the years the company progressed SAINT LEGER and obtained a Natural specializes in the fabrication of wound care products.
 Specifically Sterile Saline and Sterile Water solutions in various formats, from 1L to 60ml.
 The 60ml format has an innovative Luer Lock tip to provide a secure connection to cannulas, feeding tubes, urinary track catheter, etc. The company's main clients include provincial health-care systems, specialty clinics, long term care facilities, pharmacies, veterinary clinics and industrial clients.